profic0de/mcords/README.md

 # MCords

-**mcords proxy** is a custom Minecraft proxy server written in Python designed for flexibility, extensibility, and full control over client-server interaction.
-Built to support modern Minecraft versions, `mcords` enables advanced packet manipulation, dimension-specific datapack loading, authentication passthrough, and other core networking features for Minecraft modders and server developers.
+**MCords proxy** is a custom Minecraft proxy server written in Python designed for flexibility, extensibility, and full control over client-server interaction.
+Built to support modern Minecraft versions, `mcords` enables advanced packet manipulation, authentication passthrough, and other core networking features for Minecraft modders and server developers.

 ---